 Polemarchus appeals to the poet Simonides (who died about the time of Socrates' birth) to say what justice is (Republic I.331e).
 Polemarchus says that it justice is giving each man his due, that to one's enemies what is due is harm, and that to one's friends what is due is benefit.

 This exchange highlights the question of what a human being is due.
 If justice is what is appropriate in connection with human beings, then they are due the things that are appropriate for them.
 Polemarchus is confused about what this is.
-He cannot defend his answers because he fails to understand that what is appropriate for human beings is good for them, both friends and enemies alike.
+He cannot defend his answers because what is appropriate for human beings is good for them, both friends and enemies alike.

 Thrasymachus jumps into the conversation once Polemarchus drops out (Republic I.336b).

-Thrasymachus is unhappy with the conversation thus far.
-He thinks that justice is what is in one's self-interest, but he has the common idea that the good life is a life of satisfying one's desires.
-He tells Socrates that "justice is nothing other than the advantage of the stronger" (Republic I.338c), that the rulers are the strong, that they use the power of the state to satisfy their desires, and that "justice is the same in every city, being that which supervenes on the advantage of the established rulers" (Republic I.338e-339a).
+Thrasymachus is not satisfied with how the conversation has gone.
+He wants an analysis of the underlying facts and gets closer to the truth about what justice is, at least as Plato understands it.
+Thrasymachus thinks (despite his rant) that justice is what is in one's interest, but he is confused about what that is.
+He seems to have the common idea that the good life is a life of satisfying one's desires.
+He tells Socrates that "justice is nothing other than the advantage of the stronger" (Republic I.338c), that the rulers are the strong, that they use the power of the state to satisfy their desires, and that "justice is the same in every city, being that which supervenes on the advantage of the established rulers" (Republic I.338e-339a)

-Socrates and Thrasymachus disagree about whether the just life is better than the unjust life.
-Thrasymachus thinks that the unjust life is better.
-He is convinced that injustice is better for a person because it helps him get the most he can for himself.
+Socrates and Thrasymachus disagree about whether the just life is better than the unjust life Thrasymachus thinks that the unjust life is better.
+He is convinced that injustice helps a person get the most he can for himself.
 Thrasymachus, however, is unable to defend his views about justice against Socrates' questioning.

-"For I tell you, Thrasymachus, for my part that I am not convinced, neither do I think that injustice is more profitable than justice, not even if one gives it free scope and does not hinder it of its will" (Republic I.345a).
+"For I tell you, Thrasymachus, I am not convinced, and do not think that injustice is more profitable than justice, not even if one gives it free scope and does not hinder it" (Republic I.345a).

-Socrates gets Thrasymachus to admit that the "soul" (ψυχή) has a "function" (ἔργον), that this function is "to take care of things, to rule, to deliberate" (τὸ ἐπιμελεῖσθαι καὶ ἄρχειν καὶ βουλεύεσθαι), and that "justice is the virtue (ἀρετήν) of the soul" (Republic I.353d).
-Justice, in this case, because it is the virtue proper to the soul, makes the soul good.
-It is the feature that constitutes human rationality in its most expert form.
-The just human being knows what is good and acts for its sake.
+Socrates gets Thrasymachus to admit that the "soul" (ψυχή) has a "function" (ἔργον).
+They agree that this function is "to take care of things, to rule, to deliberate" (τὸ ἐπιμελεῖσθαι καὶ ἄρχειν καὶ βουλεύεσθαι).
+They agreed, earlier in the conversation at Republic I.350c-d, that "justice is the virtue (ἀρετήν) of the soul."

 "The just soul and the just man then will live well and the unjust badly?